Pork

 Hog production in B.C. consists of regulated and non-regulated production of round hogs and market hogs.
 Essential components to hog production are:

-Best practices and useful resources for the pork industry have been compiled into this helpful guide:
+Best practices and useful resources for the pork industry have been compiled into Farm Practices: Pork (PDF, 290 KB).

-The Codes of Practice, developed by the National Farm Animal Care Council, are guidelines for the care and handling of farm animals:
+Code of practice for the care and handling of pigs, developed by the National Farm Animal Care Council, are guidelines for the care and handling of pigs.

-Hoop shelters can add housing space to an existing farm operation with low capital investment:
+Hoop shelters for grower-finisher pig housing (PDF, 74KB) can add housing space to an existing farm operation with low capital investment:

-A reference guide for investors in the B.C. hog market, specifically in the Peace River Region and North Okanagan:
+Investment information on the B.C. hog industry (PDF, 416KB) A reference guide for investors, specifically in the Peace River Region and North Okanagan.

 The following industry factsheets can help pork producers to maximize the health of their swine: